 Don’s white poplin dress shirt has a moderate spread collar, a breast pocket for his cigarettes, French cuffs, and single-buttoned gauntlets.
 Don wears large square cuff links that are silver with a black center, separated into two parts by a single white vertical line.

 Don’s tie is narrow with right-down-to-left diagonal stripes that are, like his attire, in varying shades of gray.
 The right-down-to-left pattern is American, whereas Brits often sport stripes from the left shoulder down to the right hip.

 When he leaves the party to go home, Don puts on a black-on-charcoal plaid car coat.
 The single-breasted coat has notch lapels with swelled edges that roll gently over the top of the three-button front.
 There are straight jetted pockets on each side (likely with the flaps tucked into each pocket), cuffed set-in sleeves, and a long rear single vent.

 He also puts on a gray short-brimmed fedora with a thin black band.
 It is the fedora that provides Don’s only red, with a red and brown feather on the left side.

 Underneath, Don wears his standard white crew neck undershirt.
-Don’s only accessory is a silver Rolex Explorer with a metal bracelet, round case, and black face.
+Don’s only accessory is a steel Rolex Explorer with a metal bracelet, round case, and black face.

 Much can be said about the other characters based on their choice of attire for the holiday party…